dbeck121/CPI-Helper-Chrome-Extension/plugins/README.md

     },

     messageSidebarButton: {                    //if you want to add a button to message sidebar, add a "messageSidebarButton" element
-        "text": "E",                           //text for the button. please keep it short "title": "Example Title",              //hover title
+        "text": "E",                           //text for the button. please keep it short (will be truncated after 3 letters)
+        "title": "Example Title",              //hover title
-        "icon": "",                            //icon for the button (not yet implemented) "onClick": (pluginHelper, storage, runInfo) => {         //write the javascript you need in the onclick method console.log("clicked");
+        "icon": "",                            //icon for the button (not yet implemented) "onClick": (pluginHelper, settings, runInfo) => {         //write the javascript you need in the onclick method console.log("clicked");
             console.log(pluginHelper);
-            console.log(storage);
+            console.log(settings);
             console.log(runInfo);
         }
     },
     messageSidebarContent: {                    //can be used to show sth in message sidebar "onRender": (pluginHelper, settings) => {           //implement and return html element console.log(pluginHelper);
-            console.log(storage);
+            console.log(settings);
             var div = document.createElement("div");
             div.innerText = "Example content";
             return div;                                     //html element to return.